xiaoshimeng/DPS_CSLR/README.md

 # DPS-Net
-Dual-path Stimulation Network for Continuous Sign language Recognition.
+Dual-path Stimulation Network for Continuous Sign Language Recognition.

 The codes will be available soon.